-One of the objectives of this project is to discuss climate change and how it may be impacting producers' operations now and into the future.
-Most producers we visited with throughout all regions noted the climate has been changing since the beginning of time and are not particularly quick to concede that climate change, if it is indeed occurring, is the result of human activities.
+One of the objectives of this project is to discuss climate change and how it may be impacting their operation now and into the future.
+Most producers were quick to point out that the climate has been changing since the beginning of time and are not particularly quick to agree or concede that climate change, if it is indeed occurring, is the result of human activities.
+Anecdotally, at least one producer admitted he feels the climate is changing, as he can now confidently plant his corn crop earlier in the spring without fear of the crop freezing.